Montagne's Long Winded Bio Page

 In New Orleans: wrote, produced and acted in an original three-act stage play titled “The Zeitgeist Chronicles” about the 2008 election of the first African American president; re-written as “Red, White & Blues” currently being shopped to theaters in Los Angeles.

-Creative Partnerships: along with actor/writer Nick Gomez (“The Walking Dead”; “The Red Road”), (writer/director/stand-up) Jason Slawson, (Comedy Store regular) Mike Faverman, (model/actor/writer/producer) Christine Bailey, and (stand-up/writer/producer/former lit agent) KC Michelson -- currently developing original projects for television and film.
+Creative Partnerships: along with actor/writer Nick Gomez (“The Walking Dead”; “The Red Road”), (writer/director/stand-up) Jason Slawson; (model/actor/writer/producer) Christine Bailey, and (stand-up/writer/producer/former lit agent) KC Michelson -- currently developing original projects for television and film.

 Formerly repped by The Wayne Agency literary department; currently shopping: screenplays, stage plays and television projects as a writer and producer along with creative partners (former lit agent, current producing partner, KC Michelson).

-Until, finally escaping the oppressive boredom (and generic "whiteness") of suburban '80s middle 'Merica for sunny Cal-i-forn-ia where he attended a performing and visual arts boarding high school in the San Jacinto mountain range (two hours east of Los Angeles).
+Until, finally escaping the oppressive boredom (and generic "whiteness") of suburban '80s middle 'Merica for sunny Cal-i-forn-ia where he attended a performing and visual arts boarding high school in the San Jacinto mountain range (two hours east of Los Angeles), was the lead in the musicals (Seymour in "Little Shop of Horrors"; Pippin in "Pippin"... even though he could barely sing) and transitioned to Modern Dance training in the Bella Lewitzky technique.
+It was also here were he became a devotee of the work of Eric Bogosian that culminated in a senior year capstone: a night of 10 monologues from a collection of Bogosian's one-man shows.

-After graduating as a theater major, he returned to his Tri-State Area roots and lived as a '90s bohemian in the East Village of Manhattan.
-Until, returning to the Midwest yet again for a freshmen year at a liberal Arts college in a town close to Alton Illinois (the birthplace of Miles Davis).
+Until, returning to the Midwest, yet again, for a freshmen year at a liberal Arts college in a town close to Alton Illinois (the birthplace of Miles Davis) as a theater major, and tried his hand at Modern Dance choreography in the dance program.

 That lasted all of one year -- (which included a brief stint living in the Capital Hill section of Seattle during the height of the "Grunge" scene with a then unknown up-and-coming improv actor/musician by the name of Reggie Watts) -- until, once again, he hightailed it to California for a short stint in Los Angeles working in television production.